mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 New Items
 ---------

-- CII Best Practices
+- Decision on CII Best Practices
-- Code owners
-- Support Windows via WSL only

 Minutes
 -------